DataDog/hiring-engineers/walkthrough.md

 terraform apply -var "dd_api_key=$DD_API_KEY"
 ```

 This part will take a few minutes to complete.
 You can watch the progress of the run in your terminal.
+When the Terraform run is complete you'll see some instructions for connecting to your instance.

 Click **Next** to proceed.